The best drones for real estate photography in 2023

 • Very expensive

 DJI has been an industry leader for many years regarding drone technology.
 In DJI’s latest offering from the Mavic lineup, the Mavic 3 carries the industry’s first-ever dual-camera system in a cinedrone.
-The primary camera is a micro 4/3 from with a focal equivalent of 24mm.
+The primary camera is a micro 4/3 from Hasselblad with a focal equivalent of 24mm.
 The second camera is a ½” telephoto camera with a focal length equivalent of 162mm.

 The raw image formats and image bracketing capabilities make the Mavic 3 a photographic powerhouse compared to any other drone of its class.
 The bracketing is especially useful for real estate applications.
 It will allow your drone photos to more closely match your interior shots if you are someone who uses HDR.
 While the video isn’t quite up there in the 6K range, the Mavic 3 shoots a maximum of 5.1k at 50fps for pilots who require more from their drone’s video abilities.